AlienWolfX/UZ801-USB_MODEM/README.md

 This project references the following resources:

-- [Wim van 't Hoog](https://wvthoog.nl/openstick/) - For Debian Kernel build and instructions.
+- [Wim van 't Hoog](https://wvthoog.nl/openstick/) - For Debian build and instructions.

 - [ddscentral](https://github.com/ddscentral) - For Debian build and instructions.